scholarly-python-package/scholarly/README.md

 **NOTE:** Please create a new object whenever you change proxy method, as this can lead to unexpected behavior.

-## Setting up environment for Luminaty and/or Testing
+## Setting up environment for Luminati and/or Testing

 To run the `test_module.py` it is advised to create a `.env` file in the working directory of the `test_module.py` as: